 No added sugar or artificial sweeteners?
 Sounds perfect to us!

 GOAT MILK YOGURT

-A recent study found that 93 percent of infants allergic to cow's milk were able to drink goat milk with no reaction—so this is a great option is you don't feel so hot after having a cup of the other stuff.
+A recent study found that 93 percent of infants allergic to cow’s milk were able to drink goat milk with no reaction—so this is a great option if you don’t feel so hot after having a cup of the other stuff.
 It also has a smoother, richer, and creamier texture than cow milk yogurt but a taste that can turn some people away, similar to goat cheese.
-The fat counts are usually higher with goat's milk yogurt but you can lower the fat content by skimming the layer of cream off of the top.
+The fat counts are usually higher with goat’s milk yogurt but you can lower the fat content by skimming the layer of cream off of the top.

 Eat This!: Redwood Hill Farm Apricot Mango Goat Milk Yogurt (pictured above is the plain version)

 This goat yogurt is made with all natural ingredients and no refined sugars but has a sweet and tangy taste.
 There’s also fruit at the bottom, so you can get an extra bite.

 SHEEP’S MILK YOGURT